Research Skills Courses

 Learn how scientists identify what materials are made of.
 Hands-on with three core techniques: absorption, reflection, and fluorescence spectroscopy.
 Master material identification, concentration measurements, and data interpretation.
 Essential foundation for chemistry, physics, biology, and environmental science projects.
 Learn on the same type of equipment used in university research labs.

-Basic optics concepts (light, wavelength, electromagnetic spectrum) typically covered in high school physics
+Basic optics concepts (light, wavelength, electromagnetic spectrum)

 Format